FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-suggest.md

 </ff-suggest>
 ```

+#### Hit highlighting

 Note the triple curly braces in `<span>{{{name}}}</span>`, which enable the rendering of HTML code in the template engine.
-`ff-suggest` inserts HTML here, and the matched string from your search box is wrapped in a `<span class="query">` tag to allow you to highlight the matched text through CSS.
+`ff-suggest` inserts HTML here, and the matched string from your search box is wrapped in a `<span class="ffw-query">` tag to allow you to highlight the matched text through CSS.
-If you used the regular double curly braces and typed "back" in the search box, the HTML source code would be shown as plain text: `<span class="query">Back</span>packs` rather than the rendered: "**Back**packs".
+If you used the regular double curly braces and typed "back" in the search box, the HTML source code would be shown as plain text: `<span class="ffw-query">Back</span>packs` rather than the rendered: "**Back**packs".

 See [Template Engine](/documentation/4.x/template-engine) for more details.